joereddington/joereddington.github.io/diary/index.md

 ## 24/05/23 13:08 to 13:35, More email +EQT
 * Suspending email because Lusia is going to send me a ting
 ## 24/05/23 13:34 to 14:36, Git reviews.  +EQT
+# Scoresheet for 09/05/23
+* Up before kids = 0/10
+* Number of times rested = 0
+* Number of times times grumpy minus number of times process followed = 0
+* Excuses for eating:  'the chocolate was there' 'everything is fine'

+* Blogs written: 0